lilanxiao/Invar3D/README.md

 - **[Optional]** if you want to save the sampled data to another place, use `scannet/save_sampled`.
 Remeber to update `scannet/config` if you want to read data from this new place.

+## Usage

+To pretrain a PointNet++ and a depth map based CNN (DPCo), use

+    python train_dp_moco_ddp.py \
+    --lr 0.03 \
+    --save log/DPCo \
+    --batch-size 64 \
+    --cos \
+    --local \
+    --moco \
+    --worker 8 \
+    --epochs 120 \
+    --dist-url 'tcp://localhost:10001' \
+    --multiprocessing-distributed \
+    --world-size 1 \
+    --rank 0

+The training is done on a single node with 2 NVIDIA Tesla V100 GPU.
+You might have to update some parameters (e.g. workers, batch-size, work-size) according to you own hardware.
+Also, the code for single GPU without DDP is in `train_ddp_moco.py`.
+But this version is only for debugging purpose.

+Similiarly, to pretrain a sparse 3D CNN and depth map based CNN (DVCo with color), use

+    export OMP_NUM_THREADS=12 # make MinkowskiEngine happy
+    python train_dv_ddp.py \
+    --lr 0.03 \
+    --save log/DVCo \
+    --batch-size 64 \
+    --cos \
+    --moco \
+    --local \
+    --worker 8 \
+    --epochs 120 \
+    --dist-url 'tcp://localhost:10001' \
+    --multiprocessing-distributed \
+    --world-size 1 \
+    --rank 0

+## Note

+Clearning of our internal code base and testing with this public repo is not complete yet.
+There would be updates in the future.

+## Known Issues

+- We encountered OOM problems with MinkowskiEngine.
+The CPU RAM usage increased constantly with some of our code.
+Current workaround: Manually pause and resume the training to release the RAM.
+- The training might stop or become very slow sometimes, because the Dataset class tries to find more unique local correpondences and get stuck.
+In this case, try to decrease the ratio of unique matched points, as commented in `scannet/scannet_pretrain.py`.

+## Cititaion

+If you find this repo helpful, please consider cite our work

+    @inproceedings{li2022invar3d,
+        author = {Li, Lanxiao and Heizmann, Michael}, title = {A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision}, booktitle = {ECCV},
+        year = {2022}
+    }